-All residential real estate transactions incurs certain fixed costs.
+There are certain standard costs associated with closing the sale of a home.
 Sellers and buyers usually share these closing costs, as specified in the real estate sales contract.

-Below is a generic list of closing costs.
-We will provide you with a specific list of your closing costs when we provide your Good Faith Estimate.
+Below is a general list of closing costs.
+We will provide you with a specific list of your closing costs when we deliver your Good Faith Estimate.

 Standard Closing Costs

-Escrow Account TaxesLoan Origination Fee Points — These are costs you pay up-front to lower your mortgage interest rate (optional) Appraisal Costs Credit Report Interest Payment
+Various TaxesLoan Origination Fee Points — These are costs you pay up-front to lower your mortgage interest rate (optional) Appraisal Costs Getting Your Credit Report Up-front Interest Payment Escrow Fees

-Title Insurance Flood or Earthquake Insurance if applicablePrivate Mortgage Insurance (PMI)
+Flood / Earthquake Insurance if applicablePrivate Mortgage Insurance (PMI) Title Insurance

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.